 We could not honor these incredible artists without your partnership and support!
 The history of legacy-building contributions for this awards program is a testament to Mississippians’ resounding support for the arts.
 Your tax-deductible sponsorship of the Governor’s Arts Awards will show your investment in the arts throughout our state and help ensure the continuation of this event.

-To sponsor the 2025 Governor’s Arts Awards, please download, fill out, and mail the PDF sponsorship form or complete the online sponsorship form through the Community Foundation for Mississippi (CFM).
+To sponsor the 2025 Governor’s Arts Awards, please complete the online sponsorship form through the Community Foundation for Mississippi (CFM).
+When you fill out the online sponsorship form, the number shown is not associated with the number of tickets; it is the number of sponsorships at the level selected.

 Please make checks out to “Community Foundation for Mississippi” with “Fund for Excellence in the Arts” in the memo line.
-Please mail your check with your completed sponsorship form to the Mississippi Arts Commission • 501 North West Street • Suite 1101a • Woolfolk Building • Jackson, Mississippi 39201.
+Please mail your check with your completed sponsorship form to the Mississippi Arts Commission • 455 N. Lamar Street • Suite 2A • Barefield Complex • Jackson, Mississippi 39202.
 CFM will send you a tax deduction form.

 Sponsorship Levels